 Anchor Section (age 5-8) Thursday 6.30 - 7.30 p.m.

 Junior Section (age 8-11) Thursday 6.30 – 8.00 p.m.

 Contact Mrs. Chris Donohoe on 372176 for more information.
 Chris needs help with the BB and anyone who can spare some of their time to support her would be greatly appreciated.

-A trip is being organised to go to Liverpool on Tuesday 11th November leaving Park Drive Methodist Church at 9.00 a.m.
+A few seats are available on the trip organised to go to Liverpool on Tuesday 11th November leaving Park Drive Methodist Church at 9.00 a.m.
 Cost will be approximately £12.
-Please ring if you are interested in going (Beryl Whalley on 372762) .
+Please ring if you are interested in going (Beryl Whalley on 372762)

 Enquiries re bookings for the Church Hall through Mrs. Beryl Whalley on 372762.